TITLERIVALS

 Press high, win the ball back fast, score before they recover.
 Strong midfield and attack, weaker defence.
 Players tire quickly after the 70th minute.

-Beats Tiki-Taka, Jogo Bonito Weak vs Counter-Attack, Direct Play
+Beats Tiki-Taka, Jogo Bonito, All Out Attack Weak vs Counter-Attack, Direct Play

 Counter-Attack